 He later said when asked why he had gotten religion or been so nice, “Maybe in the next sleeping place I’ll find the usual front desk receptionist, one who will have reasons to deny carrying out unusual demands or requests to perform tasks outside their duty assignments.
 Hopefully Ms. Pixilee will remember me as a kindly old American motorcycle tourist who might have had a touch of Christian ‘better to give than receive’ in him and not simply another demanding old tourist.
 But then again, maybe not.
 I am old, piloting a motorcycle and an American tourist.”

 The photo above shows a speed bump, one way that vehicle speed was controlled in Swaziland.
 The offending bumps, if hit at speed, could loft a speeding car or motorcycle high into the air and out of control upon landing.
-Speed bumps were quite common in Swaziland, some well marked, others almost invisible, and another reason the adventures chose not to drive at night, they could not be easily seen and thus night driving was dangerous.
+Speed bumps were quite common in Swaziland, some well marked, others almost invisible, and another reason the adventures chose not to drive at night - the speed bumps could not be easily seen and thus night driving was even more dangerous.

-The entrants were still learning to qualify information received from non-qualified outside sources.
+Entrant # 7 was still learning to qualify information received from non-qualified outside sources.
 One morning a first time tourist to Swaziland from the Netherlands told him to “watch out for the road police,” implying an overabundance of traffic enforcement officials on the road the pair was using to cross Swaziland.
 Livermore slowed their speed to 90 kph when posted speed limit was 120 kph, worried by the advice he had received from the Dutch tourist.
 The net result was no speeding tickets, but that was more from the fact that the speed bumps controlled their speed rather than driving well below posted limits.
 The real no-ticket factor was from border to border in Swaziland, not one policeman, traffic enforcement officer or radar device was seen.
 Again the pair was reminded of Fake Information, and that they needed to qualify their sources of information.
 For instance, “What verifiable knowledge did a first time tourist from the Netherlands really have about driving conditions and speed enforcement ahead on the roads in Swaziland?”